top of page

 chart to relate the bending of the Almen strip to the peening intensity.

-Using the Almen strips is possible to measure peening intensity of any part; orienting properly the strips under the media jet is possible to understand what is going on into the material.
+Using the Almen strips it is possible to measure peening intensity of any part; orienting properly the strips under the media jet is possible to understand what is going on into the material.
 Orienting the strips is also related to the design of the part itself and where it has been decided to improve it.
 LEAN rule is to add value where needed, so sometimes is peened all around and sometimes is more oriented to the side more inclined to failure.

 Saturation & Coverage.

-Major part of metals, accordingly with type and microstructure, have a wide elastic field followed by the plastic one; it is mandatory to reach the plastic otherwise no residual stress so no peening effect.
+Most metals, accordingly with type and microstructure, have a wide elastic field followed by the plastic one; it is mandatory to reach the plastic otherwise no residual stress so no peening effect.
 Saturation is when the elastic field has been left and we are moving on the plastic; coverage means that increasing the time of exposure (exactly doubling the time) peening effect increases less than 10%.
 This is by SAE norm; it is simple and works so great that is guideline “LEAN approved”.

 Conclusion.